 Beginning of the 21st century

 The beginning of the 21st century was in a way a new page in the history of Hip-Hop.
 In addition to movies and clips, popular TV shows about dancing appear, which further promote and spread such dancing as hip hop.
-Dancing hip-hop is becoming fashionable and cool, and more and more dance schools are opening, which teach hip-hop dancing, as well as other street dance styles.
+Dancing hip-hop is becoming fashionable and cool, and more and more dance schools are opening, which teaches hip-hop dancing, as well as other street dance styles.

 Basic dance moves: